Chaiebsaif5/Chaiebsaif5.github.io/README.md

 ## 3.Overview and analysis:

-This folder contains all the analysis work I performed to get from the raw data to the insights displayed on the dashboards.
+This folder contains all the analysis work I performed for each project to get from the raw data to the insights displayed on the dashboards.
 My aim from including as much detail about my data & insights analysis process is to showcase to you both my technical skills (Advanced Excel & SQL) as well as the business sense and knowhow that allows me to translate metrics into strategically impactful insights.

 Which then are easily transmitted to the targeted audience through dashbaord visualisations.